lukasn9/cloud_storage_client/README.md

 # YouTube Cloud Storage Client
 Save all your files to the cloud, free of charge, unlimited space.
-This client converts all file types to an mp4, stores it on YouTube, and very easily converts it back into the original file. <strong>Experimental<strong> - the client is currently in development and supports only files bigger than 1 MB (the actual value could be smaller, further testing needed).
+This client converts all file types to an mp4, stores it on YouTube, and very easily converts it back into the original file. <strong>Experimental</strong> - the client is currently in development and supports only files bigger than 1 MB (the actual value could be smaller, further testing needed).

 ## Setup
 The setup is quite simple.
 All you need to do is create a project through the Google Cloud Console, enable the YouTube Data API v3, create an OAuth 2.0 client and insert the credentials into the program.
 I'll guide you through it.